sargamt/sargamt/README.md

 - 🫂 I’m currently the Shadowing Director for UF Women in Computer Science and Engineering (WiCSE)!
 - 🏦 I'm also the current Treasurer of UF Data Science for Sustainable Development (DSSD)!
 - 💻 I’m currently learning AI/ML and backend development!
-- 🌠 More about me: I love watching the NBA and playing badminton!
 - 💬 Connect with me on [LinkedIn](https://www.linkedin.com/in/sargam-thakur/)!